 However, the cannabis plant does not naturally produce D8 in large amounts.

-To get a large amount of D8 needed to make products to sell, it is synthetically created in labs from hemp-derived cannabidiol (CBD).
+To get a large amount of D8 needed to make products to sell, it is chemically created from hemp-derived cannabidiol (CBD).

 To convert CBD into D8, manufacturers need to use harsh chemicals, like dichloromethane, which emits highly toxic fumes when exposed to heat.